emreyalvac/sulfur/README.md

 Stay tuned as we continue to explore and add more storage engine options to the Sulfur platform.
 We're excited to provide you with a broader range of choices for your data storage needs!

-## Upcoming Feature: Advanced Data Transformation
+## Advanced Data Transformation

 At Sulfur, we're dedicated to evolving our platform to meet your needs.
-We're excited to introduce an upcoming feature:
+We're excited to introduce a feature:
-**Advanced Data Transformation**.
-This feature will empower you to perform intricate data transformations within the Sulfur pipeline, enabling complex calculations, custom formatting, and enriched data outputs.

 ### How It Works